 Microsoft Exchange, for example, has a default duplicate database setting of 7 days.
 This means if an email comes in with the same messageID and client submit time within 7 days of the original, it will delete it as a duplicate.
 Therefore the user who uses Instant Replay feature to resend an email less than 7 days old will not get the message.

 If you are using Microsoft Exchange and wish to enable retrieving messages within 7 days of receipt of the original, please follow the instructions on how to change this setting, available here.

 If you are using another email application you should investigate to see if you have the option to adjust this value.

 Instant Replay Feature is available only for the customers who have subscribed to the Business or Professional packages.

 Please Note: This feature cannot be used with customers using Office 365 as a mailbox.
 This is due to how Office 365 handles duplicate message detection.

-Partners – When selecting the package type you require for your customer, you are able to choose the appropriate features and modules for your needs contained within a package.
-Also, you can upgrade, downgrade or change a user’s license by following the instructions below:
+Partners – When selecting the package type you require for your customer, you can choose the appropriate features and modules for your needs contained within a package.
+Also, you can upgrade, downgrade, or change a user’s license by following the instructions below:

 1) Adding / Decreasing Users’ Licences.

 Adjust the user licence number to the required amount and select save button at the bottom of the screen.

 2) Enable User capping.